Javier Sotomayor

-Sotomayor is a two-time gold medallist at the IAAF World Championships in Athletics, and also won two silver medals at the competition.
+Sotomayor is a two-time gold medalist at the IAAF World Championships in Athletics, and also won two silver medals at the competition.
 At the IAAF World Indoor Championships he won four gold medals between 1989 and 1999.
 In addition, he won three straight titles at the Pan American Games from 1987 to 1995.
 He is regarded as the best high jumper of all time.
 After Cuban boycotts of the Olympics in 1984 and 1988 and an injury in 1996 cost him chances at additional Olympic medals, he won the silver medal at the 2000 Olympics in Sydney.
 He retired in 2001.

 Personal life

 Sotomayor was born in Limonar, Matanzas Province on 13 October 1967.
 The son of a day-care worker and a sugar factory maintenance man, Sotomayor was first sent to a Cuban sports school as a prospective basketball player because of his height.
 At age 14, coaches made him a high jumper and by 19, he was ranked No. 5 in the world.

-Sotomayor is engaged to Amaya Gonzalez, sharing private and professional life.
-He has four sons.
+Sotomayor is engaged to Amaya González and has four sons.
 One of his sons, Javier Sotomayor García, has also competed in the high jump.